Cass67/SovolZero/README.md

 # Query CAN bus again to find Katapult UUID
 ~/klippy-env/bin/python3 ~/klipper/scripts/canbus_query.py can0

-# Example output: Found canbus_uuid=61755fe321ac for Katapult
+#[can0] Found canbus_uuid=e5093890c14e, Application: Kalico, Unassigned
+#[can0] Found canbus_uuid=62b63a8995c1, Application: Kalico, Assigned: 05

-# Attempt CAN flash
+# Attempt CAN flash using toolboard id, might fail

+~/klippy-env/bin/python3 lib/canboot/flash_can.py -i can0 -u 62b63a8995c1 -f out/klipper.bin

+then if it does, use Katapult id ..

 ~/klippy-env/bin/python3 lib/canboot/flash_can.py -i can0 -u 61755fe321ac -f out/klipper.bin

 # If CAN flash fails, use USB (ensure it's not the mainboard's ID)